varungweb/Raspberry-Pi-Tailscale-OpenWrt-Mesh-Router/README.md

-# Allow All LAN Clients to Access Tailscale Network on OpenWrt (optional / Already Done Above)
+# Allow All LAN Clients to Access Tailscale Network on OpenWrt

 This guide explains how to allow all LAN devices on OpenWrt to access the Tailscale network.